-Fire pits enhance the usability of a backyard.
-By the glow of a fire pit, you can commune with friends, enjoy a romantic evening or roast s’mores on an open flame—the activities are endless.
-Fire pits primarily come in three models: natural gas, liquid propane (LP) and wood.
-Gas and LP fire pits offer an aesthetic atmosphere for entertaining while wood models provide a rustic, campfire-like experience.
+A functional focal point, fire pits enhance the usability of a backyard.
+Fire pits primarily come in three models: natural gas, liquid propane (LP), and wood-burning.
+Gas and LP fire pits offer a quick-to-ignite option, while wood-burning models provide a classic, campfire-like experience.
 The best choice for your yard will depend on how you plan on using your fire pit.
-While operating a fire pit isn’t rocket science, there are some dos and don’ts to be aware of.
-Here are some helpful tips on how to use a fire pit and choosing the best model for your needs.
+While most outdoor fire pits are designed to be relatively user-friendly, there are some dos and don’ts to be aware of.
+Here are some helpful tips on how to use a fire pit—and how to choose the best model for your needs.

 No matter which model you choose, it is important to follow the appropriate safety protocol.
 If wood fires are more your style, be sure to keep the fire pit away from any potential hazards.
-If you get a gas fire pit, be sure to regularly check the propane tank for leaks.
-Additionally, learning how to use a fire pit that is gas fueled requires understanding what to put in the bottom of a fire pit.
+If you have a gas fire pit, be sure to regularly check the propane tank for leaks.
+Additionally, learning how to use a fire pit that is gas-fueled requires understanding what to put in the bottom of a fire pit.

 Once you have chosen the fuel type best suited to your backyard and needs, you’ll need to learn how to use a fire pit safely.
-Below we list some general pointers for using a fire pit.
-However, you should ALWAYS read and follow the directions listed in your fire pit’s installation guide.
-Here are some steps for using your fire pit:
+You should ALWAYS read and follow the directions listed in your fire pit’s installation guide.
+Some general tips for using your fire pit:

 Following these general guidelines will help you learn how to use a fire pit safely.
 We want to emphasize the importance of beginning the installation process by checking your area’s fire pit rules and regulations, as they can heavily influence where your fire pit can go in your yard.
 For example, some towns have certain restrictions for placing fire pits on decks composed of certain materials.

 Choosing what to put in the bottom of a fire pit is one of the most important elements of learning how to use a fire pit safely.
-Contemporary fire pits are designed to use some kind of medium—such as fireglass, lava rocks, fire beads etc.—to evenly distribute heat and act as a protective barrier for the burner.
-However, there are certain materials that should not be used as fire pit filler.
+Contemporary fire pits are designed to use some kind of medium—such as fire glass, lava rocks, or fire beads—to evenly distribute heat and act as a protective barrier for the burner.
+However, there are certain materials that should not be used as fire pit fillers.

-The best choice for fire pit filler is lava rocks or fireglass.
-These materials have natural heat insulation and retention properties, making them great filler material.
-Some of the benefits of lava rock and fireglass include:
+The best choice for fire pit fillers is lava rocks or fire glass.
+These materials have natural heat insulation and retention properties, making them great filler materials.
+Some of the benefits of lava rock and fire glass include:

-Make sure your lava rocks or fireglass are completely dry before starting a fire.
-Although these materials are the superior choice for fire pit filler, they still have the potential to explode if they are heated while damp or wet.
+Ensure your lava rocks or fire glass are completely dry before starting a fire.
+Although these materials are the superior choice for fire pit fillers, they still have the potential to explode if they are heated while damp or wet.